Kong/kongponents/docs/guide/migrating-to-version-9.md

 * `isResizable` prop is deprecated in favor of `resizable` prop
 * `hasError` prop is deprecated in favor of `error` prop
 * `cols` prop has been removed (use CSS to control width of the textarea)
 * `disableCharacterLimit` prop has been removed.
-KTextArea doesn't display character count unless `characterLimit` prop is set and character count is exceeded
-* default value for `characterLimit` prop has changed to `null`
+You can pass a boolean `false` to `characterLimit` prop to disable character limit

 #### Structure